espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Jug of Fond Remembrance.md

 * * *

 **Effect** You take a long swig on the jug and then Recall Knowledge about a creature you can see, with a +2 circumstance bonus to the check.
 If you fail but don't critically fail this check, you get a success instead.
-You're then [[Stupefied|Stupefied 1]] for 3 rounds.
+You're then [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 1]] for 3 rounds.